rahanyas/Hey/backend/README.md

 solved cookie error . how ? = we need to set the same things to logut cleari ng cookie as we setted to cookie creation

+# checking valid email is working properly = not solved